 The comprehensive exams are undertaken by the doctoral student after completing all Ph.D. coursework.
 Most students complete their exams by Fall term of their 3rd year.
 The student and his or her advisor confer and agree that the student is ready to take the exams.
-Students also must be enrolled for at least three graduate credits the quarter they intend to take the exams.
+Students also must be enrolled for at least nine graduate credits a quarter to be considered a full time students; typically these credits are split between J601 Research and J605 Reading when studying for comprehensive exams.